ATAR For Medicine: Score Requirments For Each University

 Calculating the ATAR is complicated at best and can often be viewed as being unfair at first glance.
 There is a series of components that go into the calculation, including a student’s individual exam and assessment marks, and how they rank in their class and in their school.
 Scaling plays a big role in the process as well and is determined using many factors including the number of students and average exam marks.
 The ATAR is then calculated from a total of scaled marks to achieve an aggregate mark – or ATAR.
-To get a thorough understanding, QTAC has created a guide to calculating ATAR (a 31 page PDF).
+To get a thorough understanding, QTAC has created a guide to calculating ATAR.
 However, our cheat sheet on understanding how ATAR works might be the best place to start.

 Is your child concerned that they won’t have the ATAR they need to become a doctor?

 As medicine is one of the hardest courses to get into, students need to do whatever it takes to achieve top marks (particularly in maths and science) – and the earlier they start preparing, the better.
-The new ATAR system may feel daunting for some but help is available should your child feel that they need a little extra boost in achieving the grades required to go to medical school.
+The ATAR system may feel daunting for some but help is available should your child feel that they need a little extra boost in achieving the grades required to go to medical school.

-How to achieve the ATAR for Medicine in Queensland
+How to achieve the ATAR for Medicine